Model Restrictiveness in Functional and Structural Settings: Details and Additional Results for Section 5

 \paragraph{Squared exponential GP kernel} As a robustness check, we report restrictiveness results using the squared exponential kernel for Gaussian process draws.
 As with the Mat\'ern--$3/2$ kernel, the squared exponential kernel is governed by two parameters,

 which control the marginal variance and length scale, respectively.
 We use the same parameterization of $\sigma^2$ and $\ell$ as in the baseline specification.

 Table~\ref{tab:emp2.restrictiveness.kernel} reports restrictiveness under this alternative kernel.
-Relative to the baseline results in Table~\ref{tab:emp2.restrictiveness}, restrictiveness decreases for all three models.
+Relative to the baseline results in Panel A of Table~\ref{tab:emp_restrictiveness_completeness}, restrictiveness decreases for all three models.
 Importantly, the qualitative ranking of models remains unchanged: MNL is the most restrictive model, while NL and MNL have similar restrictiveness.

 \paragraph{Spline basis} As a robustness check, we replace the GP draws for both the common component $f$ and the individual component $f_i$ with cubic spline basis draws.
 Specifically, in the sampling procedure outlined in \ref{subsec:detail.example2}, the latent process $h$ is now generated from a spline-basis draw.
 We construct a truncated-power cubic basis